oscarrc/nts-web/README.md

 ### How it works

 1. Connect your [NTS-1 device](https://amzn.to/3j3yu2Q) to the computer
-2. Go to the [NTS-web page](https://nts-web.oscarrc.me) (if you're already there just refresh the page)
+2. Go to the [NTS-web page](https://nts-web.oscarrc.me) (if you're already there the device will just be detected, if not, refresh the page)
 3. Start tweaking parameters

 ### Features